awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-Prep.md

     You will see new terminal window in the bottom of screen
     ![vscode-10](media/vscode-10.png)

-1. From the Terminal Window, install `Remote-SSH` with :
+1. From the Terminal Window, install extensions with :

     ```bash
-    code-insiders --install-extension ms-vscode-remote.remote-ssh-nightly
+    code-insiders --install-extension ms-vscode-remote.remote-ssh-nightly --install-extension vsciot-vscode.vscode-iot-workbench
     ```

     ![vscode-11](media/vscode-11.png)